 To start teaching your toddlers about coordination and musical fun early, why not introduce them to Babyballet?
 They run dance and tap classes for little boys and girls across Leeds every day of the week.
-Starting at 6 months with their Tots classes, the programme makes learning fun for the little ones.
-At 18 months, they can move onto Tinies, then at three years, they’ll graduate to Movers.
+Starting at 18 months with their Tinies classes, the programme makes learning fun for the little ones.
+Then at three years, they’ll graduate to Movers.

 Babyballet offer classes across Leeds.
 Introduction classes are £15.